nrfconnect/sdk-nrf/samples/mpsl/timeslot/README.rst

 The first timeslot is always of type 'earliest'.
 Any following timeslots are of type 'normal'.
 In each timeslot callback, the signal type of the callback is posted to a message queue.
+Upon reception of the timeslot start signal, timer0 is configured to be triggered before the timeslot ends.
 A separate thread reads the message queue and prints the timeslot signal type.
 The timeslot session is closed when any key is pressed in the terminal.